up

 Mission Statement

 The mission of the Department of Technology and Enterprise Business Solutions (TEBS) is to be responsive, collaborative, and innovative in providing technology solutions and services to facilitate the delivery of a wide range of services in all branches of government.
 The department strives to provide its solutions and consultative services in a cost-effective, timely, and high-quality fashion to reduce service times, avoid inflated costs, reduce information security risk, and improve the quality of County services through automation-assisted process improvement.
-The department facilitates business and reengineering processes to improve legacy workflow and streamline services to our customers.
+The department facilitates business and reengineering processes to improve legacy workflows and streamline services to our customers.

 TEBS is innovative as it identifies and implements technology solutions to address business needs that enhance value and enable continuous measurable improvement.